canonical/jaas-documentation/how-to/setup_dashboard.rst

 JAAS: Setup Juju dashboard
 ==========================

-Juju Dashboard aims to expose Juju environments, providing at-scale management, status and collaboration features not found in the Juju CLI.
+Juju dashboard is a web UI that is intended to supplement the CLI experience with aggregate views and at a glance health checks.
+This how-to provides you with instructions on how to setup Juju Dashboard for your JAAS deployment.

 .. hint::
-    To explore Juju Dashboard feature you can go `here <https://juju.is/docs/juju/the-juju-dashboard>`_
+    To explore Juju Dashboard features you can go `here <https://juju.is/docs/juju/the-juju-dashboard>`_

 Prerequisites